 13. Skip through lavender fields

 Maui has a lavender farm?
 That was my first thought too – lavender was always something I associated with France.
 Yet, Maui can offer you immersion in perfectly purple lavender fields.
 Maui’s lavender Farm, also known as the Ali’i Kula Farm, is set across 13.5-acres and resides at an elevation of around 4000 feet.
 The farm has twenty different varieties of lavender.
-Lavender is, of course, seasonal so you will seem most blooms in summer time (July and August) but the farm grows almost ten varieties of lavender that are in bloom year-round.
+Lavender is, of course, seasonal so you will see most blooms in summertime (July and August) but the farm grows almost ten varieties of lavender that are in bloom year-round.